US VISITING STUDENTS

 If the course you wish to take reaches capacity, you may add yourself to the waitlist, if available.

-In the event that you are not automatically enrolled in a course from the waitlist by 5 PM, Friday of Week 1 of the course's session , you will be dropped from the waitlist and the course fees refunded.
-If it is the only course you are enrolled in, you will receive a full refund and will not be subject to the processing fee.
+In the event that you are not automatically enrolled in a course from the waitlist by 5 PM, Friday of Week 1 of the course's session, you will be dropped from the waitlist and the course fees refunded.
+If it is the only course you are enrolled in, you will receive a full refund.

 Students can resolve their waitlist status prior to the end of Week 1 by: